EMH333/EMH_Website/content/_index.md

 ---
 <!--{{< image src="headshot.jpg" title="Ethan Hampton" style="width:10em;" center="true" width="160">}}-->

 I'm Ethan Hampton, a TechOps Engineer at Jump Trading in Chicago.
 As a transplant from Oregon, I'm still learning the ropes of the city of Chicago!
-I graduated from Oregon State University in the Spring of 2023 with a Bachelors of Computer Science.
+I graduated from Oregon State University in 2023 with a Bachelor of Science in Computer Science.
 While at OSU, I had the privilege of working for the [Oregon State Open Source Lab](https://osuosl.org), where I supported a wide range of Open Source projects. <!--Alongside my professional engagements, I also work as a self-employed technology consultant.-->

 With a diverse range of technology preferences, I strive for efficient solutions that scale effectively.
 My primary operating system is currently Pop!_OS, a Ubuntu derivative.
 I am constantly impressed by the flexibility and power of the Linux ecosystem.
 To explore more of my technology choices, visit [my infrastructure page]({{< ref "pages/infrastructure.md" >}}).
 Finding the right technology solution for each situation is my passion.